Review by Teri O.

 In the shots taken at the edge of the Grand Canyon, the guy standing on his soapbox — literally, a box of Eden Valley Goat Milk Soaps! — is Kevin Swanson, author of Freedom and Director of Generations.
 Having been homeschooled himself in the 1960’s and 70’s, he and his wife, Brenda, are now homeschooling their five children.
 His character acts kind of like a John the Baptist figure, preaching in the wilderness.

-The gospel-centric “spoken word” poem is brought to life with vivid imagery, mesmerizing music, and rhythmic verse.
-(It’s important to pay attention to Swanson’s narration; I’ve included the text below.)
+The gospel-centric spoken word poem is brought to life with vivid imagery, mesmerizing music, and rhythmic verse.
+(Please listen carefully to Swanson’s narration; I’ve included the text below.)

 OH ACHING SOUL